Sigmavet Out of Hours (OOH) & Emergency Service Policy

 2. Service Provision & Staffing Logistics

 Response Time: Staff must travel from their homes to the surgery.
-Due to travel distance and traffic, the mobilization and arrival time for our team can take upto 45 minutes.
+Due to travel distance and traffic, the mobilization and arrival time for our team can take up to 45 minutes.

 3. Policy for Registered Clients